Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Flushing occurs less frequently with oral NMN (5-10% of users) compared to injections, likely due to the slower, more gradual increase in blood NAD+ levels.
 When flushing does occur with oral supplementation, it typically happens 2-4 hours after dosing and tends to be milder and shorter-duration than injection-related flushing.

 Long-term safety data remains limited for both administration methods, as most clinical studies have followed participants for 12 weeks or less.
-However, no serious adverse events have been reported in published trials using therapeutic doses of either NAD+ injections or oral NMN supplementation in healthy adults (Campbell et al., Frontiers in Aging Neuroscience, 2021).
+But no serious adverse events have been reported in published trials using therapeutic doses of either NAD+ injections or oral NMN supplementation in healthy adults (Campbell et al., Frontiers in Aging Neuroscience, 2021).

 Brand-name NAD+ injections from specialty clinics typically cost $200-500 per injection, with most protocols requiring weekly or bi-weekly administration.
 This translates to monthly costs of $800-2000 for brand-name injection therapy.
 These premium prices often reflect clinic overhead, physician consultations, and pharmaceutical-grade preparation standards, but may not be sustainable for long-term use (pricing data accessed March 2024).